English 2 - Writing & Literature:

 Please see the BEFORE ENROLLING tab below before checkout.

 Students learn to construct sound, convincing arguments and incorporate them into various essays they will need in college.
-They explore 20th-21st-century literary works from around the world while developing an understanding of the worldviews that influenced them and their English and American literary periods.
-They learn the similarities and differences between American and British literature and their influence on each other.
+They explore 11th-18th century literary works from around the world while they develop an understanding of the worldviews and literary periods that influenced various pieces.

-Additionally, they will begin two projects that they will develop throughout their high school years: (1) an organized e-portfolio of their written work, and (2) an online literary timeline showing the authors and works they have read, the relevant context and literary periods of each, and the worldviews that influenced them.
-(These portfolios are developed in a protected, completely private area online, but students may take them with them whenever and wherever they go.)
+Additionally, they will begin two projects that they will develop throughout their high school years: (1) an organized e-portfolio of their written work and (2) an online literary timeline showing the authors and works they have read, the relevant context and literary periods of each, and the worldviews that influenced them.
+These portfolios are developed in a private protected area online, and students may take them with them whenever and wherever they go.

-Taught by an IEW-accredited Certified Instructor, Writing 2 equips students with the tools to write compelling and engaging essays and arguments.
+Taught by an IEW-accredited Certified Instructor with 15+ years of experience, Writing 2 equips students with the tools to write compelling and engaging essays and arguments.

 Working on each part of the essay individually, students learn to